codyilardo/codyilardo.github.io/_posts/2020-08-07-rec-reading.md

 ---

 ## About
-This list is updated regularly.

 I have either read these works or am about to read them.
 Feel free to reach out to me to discuss any of these.
 Also, I am interested in trades or purchases if you have any related works in the below-listed fields.

 ## Bibles

 - English Standard Version Thinline Bible
 - English Standard Version Study Bible, Crossway (great notes, references)
-- Lockman-New American Standard Bible
+- Lockman's New American Standard Bible
 - 1984 New International Version (harder to find)

 ## Original Language Tools

 - The Greek New Testament, Produced at Tyndale House, Cambridge
 - Nestle-Aland Novum Testamentum Graece
 - The Concise Greek-English Lexicon of the New Testament, Frederick William Danker
 - A Primer of Biblical Greek, Clayton N. Croy
 - The Englishman's Greek New Testament: Giving the Greek Text of Stephens 1550 (Textus Receptus reference)
 - A New English Translation of the Septuagint and the Other Greek Translations Traditionally Included Under that Title (abrev.
 NETS)
+- The Hebrew-Greek Key Word Study Bible: ESV Edition

 ## Biblical Reference Works

 - The IVP Bible Background Commentary: Old Testament
 - The IVP Bible Background Commentary: New Testament
+- The Complete Dead Sea Scrolls in English: Seventh Edition, Geza Vermes

 ## Church History

 - The Ante-Nicene Fathers, Phillip Schaff (10 Volume Set, expensive.
 You can find the entire thing online free, or the individual authours in print for cheaper)
+- A Dictionary of Early Christian Beliefs: A Reference Guide, David W. Bercot
 - Origen: Contra Celsum, Henry Chadwick
 - Eusebius' Ecclesiastical History: The Ten Books of Christian Church History, Complete and Unabridged
 - One God, One Lord: Early Christian Devotion and Ancient Jewish Monotheism